kmorrell27/UpperCrustCatering/_menus/boxed-lunches.md

 **Combo Sandwich**

-Ham, turkey, and genoa salami with sliced onion, tomatoes, lettuce, pickles, and Italian Dressing.
+Ham, turkey, and genoa salami with sliced onion, tomatoes, lettuce, pickles, drizzled with Italian Dressing.
+Mustard & Mayo on the side.

-**Shaved Roast Beef Sandwich**
+**Shaved Roast Beef and Cheddar Sandwich**

-Served with lettuce, tomato, cheddar cheese and creamed horseradish.
+Served with lettuce, tomato, cheddar cheese and a side of our homemade Bistro Sauce.

 **Chicken Caesar Wrap**